Incremental and Parallel Machine Learning Algorithms with Automated Learning Rate Adjustments: Proposed Algorithms and their Fundamental Properties

-The common feature of Algorithm~\ref{alg:ngpsm} and the parallel subgradient method\cite{psm} is loop independence (step \ref{all:ngpsm:for}).
+The common feature of Algorithm~\ref{alg:ngpsm} and the parallel subgradient algorithm \cite{psm} is loop independence (Step~\ref{all:ngpsm:for}).
 This loop structure is not influenced by the computation order.
-Hence, 3{the} elements of this loop can be computed 3{in} parallel.
-Therefore, parallelization 3{using} multi--core processing 3{reduce} the time 3{needed for} computing this loop procedure.
-Generally, the main loop of Algorithm~\ref{alg:ngpsm} is 3{computationally} heavier than the parallel subgradient method \cite{psm} because it appends the step--size selection (line search) procedure to the existing one.
-Hence, acceleration 3{through} paralellization 3{alleviates} the effect of 3{the} line search procedure (3{This is} shown in Section~\ref{sec:experi}).
+Hence, each iteration of this loop can be computed in parallel.
+Therefore, parallelization using multi-core processing should be able to reduce the time needed for computing this loop procedure.
+Generally speaking, the main loop of Algorithm~\ref{alg:ngpsm} is computationally heavier than the other subgradient algorithms including Pegasos, because it appends the learning rate selection (line search) procedure to the existing one.
+However, parallelization alleviates this effect of the line search procedure (This is shown in Section~\ref{sec:experi}).